How email notifications are sent

 While doing form tests it’s common to disable notifications to prevent receiving lot of emails that we don’t really need.
-Sometimes you can forget to enable the notification again ( it happen more that you think 😉 ).
+Sometimes you can forget to enable the notification again ( it happens more than you think 😉 ).

 To check if your notifications are enabled, access the form editor, then click on *Notifications at the top menu.
 You should see a list of all configured notifications for that form.
 Be sure that all notifications are enabled and the toggle switch to the left of the notification name is green.

 Sometimes, due to server settings or e-mail reliability issues, using PHP sendmail does not work.
-Switching to SMTP can be more reliable and solve many issues.
+Switching to third-party transactional email services or SMTP can be more reliable and solve many issues.

-Check below most common results reported by wp_mail() function.
+Check below most common results reported by WordPress.